havenpersona/lycon/README.md

 # LyCon: LYRICS RECONSTRUCTION FROM THE BAG-OF-WORDS USING LARGE LANGUAGE MODELS

-This repository includes the LyCon dataset, introduced in our paper 'LyCon: LYRICS RECONSTRUCTION FROM THE BAG-OF-WORDS USING LARGE LANGUAGE MODELS', as well as a simple Python code to obtain statistical information about the dataset.
+This repository includes the LyCon dataset, introduced in our paper [LyCon: LYRICS RECONSTRUCTION FROM THE BAG-OF-WORDS USING LARGE LANGUAGE MODELS](https://arxiv.org/abs/2408.14750), as well as a simple Python code to obtain statistical information about the dataset.

 If you find this dataset useful for your research, please consider citing our paper.